 Denosumab in Treating Patients with Multiple Myeloma with Kidney Insufficiency

 This phase II trial studies how well denosumab works in treating patients with multiple myeloma with kidney insufficiency.
-Monoclonal antibodies, such as denosumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread
+Immunotherapy with monoclonal antibodies, such as denosumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread

 - Subjects must have documented multiple myeloma as defined by the criteria below: * Clonal bone marrow plasma cells >= 10% or biopsy-proven bony or extramedullary plasmacytoma and any one or more of the following calcium, renal failure, anemia, bone lesions (CRAB) features and myeloma-defining events (MDEs) * Evidence of end organ damage that can be attributed to the underlying plasma cell proliferative disorder, specifically: ** Hypercalcemia: serum calcium > 0.25 mmol/L (> 1 mg/dL) higher than the upper limit of normal or > 2.75 mmol/L (> 11 mg/dL) ** Renal insufficiency: creatinine clearance < 40 mL per minute or serum creatinine > 177 umol/L (> 2 mg/dL) ** Anemia: hemoglobin value of > 20 g/L below the lowest limit of normal, or a hemoglobin value < 100 g/L ** Bone lesions: one or more osteolytic lesion on skeletal radiography, computed tomography (CT), or positron emission tomography (PET)/CT * Any one or more of the following biomarkers of malignancy (MDEs) ** 60% or greater clonal plasma cells on bone marrow examination ** Serum involved / uninvolved free light chain ratio of 100 or greater, provided the absolute level of the involved free light chain is at least 100 mg/L (a patient’s “involved” free light chain – either kappa or lambda – is the one that is above the normal reference range; the uninvolved light chain is the one that typically is in, or below, the normal range) ** More than one focal lesion on magnetic resonance imaging (MRI) that is at least 5 mm or greater in size